Gratitude is like a muscle that can be exercised. It takes time to build.

 Your body does incredible things, so spend some time appreciating everything it has done for you.

-While you may not be fully healthy or not be where you want along your weight journey, take a moment to pause and say thanks.
+While you may not be fully healthy or not be where you want in your weight journey, take a moment to pause and say thanks.

 5. Hug Yourself and Your Partner